Indicative/Indicative-Java/README.md

-Java
-====

 Java Client for Indicative's REST API

-This REST client creates a JSON representation of your event and asynchronously posts it to our endpoint.
-It has no external dependencies, so you'll never have library conflicts, and it should never slow down or break your app.
+This REST client creates a JSON representation of your event and posts it to Indicative's Event endpoint.

+Features:

++ No external dependencies, so you'll never have library conflicts
++ Asynchronous, designed to never slow down or break your app
++ Fault tolerent

+Sample usage:

+    // Replace the String below with your project's API key.
+You can find that by logging in at indicative.com
+    // and navigating to the Project Settings page. private static final String API_KEY = "Your-Api-Key-Goes-Here";

+    // Record events with a single line of code, demonstrated here Indicative.event("Registration").uniqueId("user47").addProperty("name","value").done();

 You should modify and extend this class to your heart's content.
+If you make any changes please send a pull request!

-As a best practice, consider adding a method that takes as a parameter the object representing the user, and adds certain default properties based on that user's characteristics (e.g., gender, age, etc.).
+As a best practice, consider adding a method that takes as a parameter the object representing your user, and adds certain default properties based on that user's characteristics (e.g., gender, age, etc.).

-Sample usage:

-    Indicative.event("Registration").uniqueId("user47").addProperty("name","value").done();

 For more details, see our documentation at: http://www.indicative.com/docs/integration.html